Skip to content

 Modern users expect websites to respond to their actions

-Se elements should enhance usability, not distract from your core message
+Se elements should improve usability, not distract from your core message

 Accessibility: Design for Everyone

 Web accessibility has moved from nice-to-have to business-critical.
-The Equality Act 2010 requires UK businesses to make reasonable adjustments for disabled customers, and this extends to your digital presence.
-Plus, accessible design often improves usability for all users.
+The Equality Act 2010 requires UK businesses to make reasonable adjustments for disabled customers.
+This extends to your digital presence.
+Plus, accessible design often improves usability for everyone.

 Essential accessibility features: